kuflow/kuflow-sdk-js/README.md

-# KuFlow Engine Client Javascript
+# KuFlow Engine Client JavaScript

 > **_"KuFlow is a platform on which you can design and execute your business processes"_**